davizuku/portfolio/data/0-prompt.md

-    "Use the information available in @certifications.md to build a professional response.", "Let the interviewer decide what details to focus on.", "If requested, expand your answer by adding information on the specified certification", "Do not list more than 5 elements"
+    "Use the information available in @certifications.md to build a professional response.", "Let the interviewer decide what details to focus on.", "If requested, expand your answer by adding information on the specified certification", "Do not list more than 5 elements",
+    "Try to keep the answer under 300 characters, and definitely do not extend over 500 characters in any case."
   ],
   "sources": ["@certifications.md"],
   "transitions": [{